maasdi/pentaho-mongodb-delete-plugin/README.markdown

 Building
 --------
 The Pentaho MongoDB Delete Plugin is built with Apache Maven for dependency management.
-To build from project.
+To build from source code.

     $ git clone git://github.com/maasdi/pentaho-mongodb-delete-plugin.git
     $ cd pentaho-mongodb-delete-plugin